WilliamsandBrandanLab/WilliamsandBrandanLab.github.io/index.md

-# Welcome to the Williams and Brandan Lab anaylsis page!
+# Welcome to the Williams and Brandan lab anaylsis page!
 Welcome to the Williams and Brendan Lab anaylsis page!
 Below are various calcium and electrophysiology analysis packages

 ## Analysis Packages
 ### Code
 The following are links to the origional code from the github creators: